Our popular incentive that sends free energy-saving products to Wisconsin homeowners is now available to renters and condo owners.

 The Small Business Program has added more lighting, HVAC and commercial refrigeration equipment options with increased incentives, along with increased customer payment caps.

 Starting January 1, 2018, the custom therm rate has increased to $0.80/therm!

 Networked lighting controls has been added as a standard offering.

-Solon Springs is serviced by Dahlberg Light & Power for electricity, and Superior Water, Light & Power for natural gas.
-They are two of the 108 Wisconsin utilities that partner with Focus on Energy to help eligible Wisconsin residents and businesses install cost-effective energy efficiency and renewable energy projects.
+Madison Gas and Electric (MGE) supplies electric and natural gas needs in Cross Plains.
+MGE and 107 other Wisconsin utilities partner with Focus on Energy to help eligible Wisconsin residents and businesses install cost-effective energy efficiency and renewable energy projects.

 Focus on Energy information, resources and financial incentives help businesses and homeowners to implement projects that otherwise would not get completed (or completed much sooner than scheduled).
 The program’s efforts help Wisconsin residents and businesses manage energy usage, promotes in-state economic development and conserves natural resources.
 Since 2011 the program has returned $1 billion for Wisconsin’s economy.

 For more information on how Focus on Energy can help your bottom line, visit www.focusonenergy.com.See All Press